PabloMallaroni/project_cb_rsfmri/README.md

 ## Data availability

 This repository does **not** contain raw neuroimaging or behavioural data.
-This work was finished almost a year and a half ago, but much of that time was spent waiting at the editorial stage rather than in peer review.
+This work was finished almost a year and a half ago, but much of that time was spent waiting at the editorial decision stages rather than in peer review.
 Glad to be able to share, but note that as a result, my memory may be foggy on some of the example derivatives used in the paper provided under `/derivatives`.

 To reproduce the full analyses, users will need: